"The stronger a man is, the more gentle he can afford to be."

 before Queen Victoria popularized the white dress; all that remained of that is the line calling for "something blue" in the rhyme

 Early in WWI, the French Army uniform included bright pink trousers.
 This was changed when the leaders realized it made them easy targets.
+In Japanese culture, pink is the traditional colour of pimps therefore, when an adult man is wearing that colour, it's often assumed that he has something to do with prostitution, or that he himself is a male prostitute.

 This trope doesn't work on extremely feminine looking Bishōnen